asjad99/Databricks-Data-Science/README.md

 # 2. Machine Learning

-**Introduction and Fundamentals:**
+**Introduction, Big Picture and Fundamentals of ML In Databricks:**

-This section focuses on the lifecycle of developing and deploying machine learning models.
+This section focuses on the lifecycle of developing and deploying machine learning models:

+● Identify the benefits of creating feature store tables at the account level in Unity Catalog in Databricks vs at the workspace level

+● Create a feature store table in Unity Catalog

+● Write data to a feature store table

+● Train a model with features from a feature store table.

+● Score a model using features from a feature store table.

+● Describe the differences between online and offline feature tables

+**Further reading:**

 - BLog post [Long intro to machine learning]()
 - Paper [A Few Useful Things to Know About Machine Learning](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)
 - Book Chapter [Chapter 5: Machine Learning Basics]
-- Book [Think Stats (For EDA)]
-- Book Appendix [ML Process]
 - Book [Designing Machine Learning Systems]
 - Paper [Machine Learning Operations (MLOps): Overview, Definition, and Architecture](https://epub.uni-bayreuth.de/id/eprint/7577/1/Machine_Learning_Operations_MLOps_Overview_Definition_and_Architecture.pdf)